cmsc330spring24/cmsc330spring24/projects/project0.md

 Next, to submit your project, you can run `submit` from your project directory.

 The `submit` command will pull your code from GitHub, not your local files.
 If you do not push your changes to GitHub, they will not be uploaded to Gradescope.

-### Verify Setup

-To verify that you have the correct versions installed, run `./public.sh` in this directory.
-You should not get any errors.

-*This will create a file called `p0.report`*.  **Push your changes onto GitHub.** Then, submit this file by running `submit` in the project folder.
-You will have to enter your credentials.
-Alternatively, you can manually submit the file to Gradescope by uploading the p0.report file to the appropriate assignment.

 ## Additional Information
 ### Languages and Packages